hexbatch/apple-core/v1/docs/concepts/environment.md

 A user can be given a set of commands that can be used, this set of commands can be updated by something in the set.
 This can be a UI for the set.
 The user api supports a working set command pallet.

-When the user executes a command that is on a command pallet, the set, or a token in the set, can update the user's command pallet to a new new of commands.
+When the user executes a command that is on a command pallet, the set, or a token in the set, can update the user's command pallet to a new set of commands.

 ### Inheritance of commands via set relationship